Patent2net/P2N/doc/usage.rst

     Options:
       --expression=<expression>             Search expression in CQL format, e.g. "TA=lentille"
+      --format=<format>                     Control output format for "p2n adhoc dump", Choose from "ops" or "brevet" [default: ops].
+      --field=<field>                       Which field name to use with "p2n adhoc list" [default: document_number].
       --with-register                       Also acquire register information for each result hit.
                                             Required for "--country-field=designated_states".
       --country-field=<country-field>       Field name of country code for "p2n adhoc worldmap"